 Treatment For Cocaine Addiction

-If you or a loved one has a cocaine addiction, or if you have any questions about treatment for substance use disorders, contact our treatment facility through our helpline today.
+If you or a loved one has a cocaine addiction, or if you have any questions about treatment for substance use disorders, reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.